Today’s Classic Quordle Hints & Answers

 Word 4 Hints:

-1. The word has two same consonants right in the middle, surrounded by two different vowels with a separate consonant at the beginning.
+1. The word contains two vowels with a consonant at both the beginning and the end.

 Another Warning:Β Spoilers Ahead!